Time in Arizona

 Arizona is a beautiful state in the southwest of the United States.
 The state is known for its natural beauty and its many sunsets.
 It is also known as the Grand Canyon State.
 Arizona is also the sixth-largest state in the country.

-Arizona is home to the Grand Canyon National Park, which is one of the Seven Natural Wonders of the World.
+Arizona is home to the Grand Canyon National Park, one of the Seven Natural Wonders of the World.
 The Grand Canyon is 277 miles long, up to 18 miles wide, and over a mile deep.
 It’s 3:15 pm on a Wednesday in Arizona.
 If you’re in Connecticut, it’s 12:15 pm; in Tennessee, it’s 11:15 am.
 In Arizona, it’s 3:15 p.m.

-History of Arizona Time Zone
+History of the Arizona Time Zone

 Pre-Standard Time Zones